 Like me, Doug Thorpe has a passion for helping first-time managers.
 But his project management blog focuses on working and leading people.

 Writing about the practical application of soft skills is difficult.
 There is a lot of information on motivation and leadership.
 Most of it is an interpretation of theoretical texts.
-But without practical experience in projects environment, such information rarely helps.
+But without practical experience in a project environment, such information rarely helps.

 You want a person who knows both – theory and practice.
 That is the reason why I do follow Doug Thorpe’s blog.